GodotModding/gmlwiki/docs/misc/breaking_changes.md

 | `ModLoader.UNPACKED_DIR`                       | `ModLoaderMod.get_unpacked_dir()`                 |

 #### Logging
+???+ note
-?> Running a search & replace from `ModLoaderUtils.log_` to `ModLoaderLog.` will fix all of these at once.
+     Running a search & replace from `ModLoaderUtils.log_` to `ModLoaderLog.` will fix all of these at once.

 | Old (Search)                          | New (Replace)                   |
 |---------------------------------------|---------------------------------|